 The First Layer: Merino Wool Underwear

-What's under the "base layer" makes a big difference, but it often gets left out of layering guides.
+What's under the base layer makes a big difference, but it often gets left out of layering guides.
 Good Merino wool underwear adds an extra layer of warmth and comfort in your core where it matters most.
 Start your layering setup with Merino wool underwear and Merino wool socks to keep your feet warm and happy too.

 Pictured: